-A modern city still influenced by a traditional Arabic past that resonates through its sights and sounds, there are many family-friendly attractions for expats to see and do in Doha.
-There are also various markets that will excite the senses and great nightlife spots where working expats can let their hair down after a long day at the office.
+A modern city still influenced by a traditional Arabic past which resonates through its sights and sounds, there are many family-friendly attractions for expats to see and do in Doha.
+Various markets will excite the senses, and the city is also dotted with great nightlife spots where working expats can let their hair down after a long day at the office.

 Expats who want to explore the rich Middle Eastern culture of Qatar will have no shortage of interesting sights to see.
 Below are some of the must-see attractions in Doha.